Underdisc/dotfiles/README.md

 **Warning:** If a file or symlink within your home directory has the same name as one within `dotfiles/`, the file will be deleted so the new symlink file can have the filename.

 # start.bat
 This bat file is intended to be used as a startup file for windows.
 It should show up in the `Startup` tab of the task manager when placed in the correct directory.
-On my machine, this directory is `C:/Users/[YourUserDir]/AppData/Roaming/Microsoft/Windows/"Start Menu"/Programs/Startup`
+On my machine, this directory is `C:/Users/[YourUserDir]/AppData/Roaming/Microsoft/Windows/"Start Menu"/Programs/Startup`.
+Just create a windows shortcut to the bat file within that directory.

 # tmux
 When launching tmux, tmux will not automatically look at `.tmux.conf` for your configuration settings.
 To get those settings working, run the following from your home directory before launching tmux.